-This strap is usually 1 ½ to 2 inches wide and 18 inches to two feet long with holes for buckling the cinch tongue.
-Your cinch must have a buckle tongue to use with an off billet.
+It is usually 18 inches to two feet long and 1 ½ to 2 inches wide with holes to mate with the cinch tongue buckle.
+It will only work if it has a buckle tongue to use with an off billet.

-The half-breed off billet is a specialized version of the off billet.
-It's about five feet long and is designed to be both wrapped around the cinch and dee rings and fastened to the cinch buckle tongue as shown in the photo.
-The half-breed provides extra strength and is most often used by riders, such as working cowboys, who will be doing strenuous work.
+There are also more specialized versions of the off billet, called a half-breed off billet.
+These are about 5 feet long so that it can be wrapped around the cinch and dee rings and fastened to the cinch buckle tongue.
+Half-breed off billets also provide extra strength and is most often used by riders, such as working cowboys, who will be doing strenuous work.

 Since there is a lot of stress and/or wear on these, it is recommended to check them regularly and if they need to be replaced, do so immediately.